Ultimate Guides > The Ultimate Guide to Financial Advocacy

 Put simply, as you become a true advocate for your customers, you’ll provide them with lifetime value and simultaneously win long-term brand loyalty.

 Given that empowering financial strength can yield big results all around, it helps to first get a clear sense of what customers need.
-To this end, we surveyed 1,029 random U.S. consumers about their financial habits.
+To this end, we surveyed 1,000 random U.S. consumers about their financial habits. in January 2020 and then again in January 2021.
+Perhaps the most surprising result is how consistent these numbers remained, despite a global pandemic.
+It turns out people’s views and habits around money didn’t shift dramatically.
 By understanding these survey results, you can start to plan for what will most help your customers.

-Of course, it’s one thing to have a budget and another thing entirely to actually stick to that budget.
-When we asked about the latter, we found that 20% of consumers say they always adhere to their budget, while 55% say they only do it sometimes.
+It’s one thing to have a budget and another thing entirely to actually stick to that budget.
+When we asked about the latter, we found that 24% of consumers say they always adhere to their budget, while 51% say they only do it sometimes.

-When it comes to whether financial institutions are improving their customers’ financial strength, 42% of consumers say they help at least a little bit, with 8% saying they help a lot and 34% saying they help a little bit.
-Taken together, this means there is plenty of room for improvement here since 58% of consumers say their financial institution doesn’t help at all.
+When it comes to whether financial institutions are improving their customers’ financial strength, 46% of consumers say they help at least a little bit, with 10% saying they help a lot and 36% saying they help a little bit.
+Taken together, this means there is plenty of room for improvement here since 55% of consumers say their financial institution doesn’t help at all, with 4% saying their institution makes things worse.
 Whether or not that’s true in practice, the fact that this is the perception of consumers is still critical information for financial institutions to keep in mind (though keep in mind that perception of help isn’t the same as actual help).
 If you offer financial guidance but your customers aren’t aware of it, your brand benefits little from your services.

 To further understand American consumers’ financial situation, the American Payroll Association shows that more than 70% of Americans live paycheck to paycheck, and Bankrate’s Financial Security Index suggests that 3 in 10 Americans have no emergency savings at all.